ujjwalguptaofficial/ethcontracts-doc/docs/contracts/erc20.md

 # ERC20

-ERC20 is a class which contains all different methods required for standard **erc20** contract.
+You can interact with erc20 token by creating instance of class `ERC20`.
+ERC20 class contains all different methods required for standard **erc20** contract.

 ERC20 instance can be created by passing token address in constructor.